-If your child's bus is late in the morning or afternoon regularly or if you have any additional questions about your child's bus stop/route at our campus or would like to update your child's address please call the Magnet Coordinator Mrs. Barbra Hearne at BHEARNE@houstonisd.org.
+If your child's bus is late in the morning or afternoon regularly or if you have any additional questions about your child's bus stop/route at our campus or would like to update your child's address, please reach out to the Magnet Coordinator Mrs. Barbra Hearne at BHEARNE@houstonisd.org.